-5 'Domain' or 'trust domain' can coincide with a single jurisdiction or can unite several jurisdictions
+&lt;sup>3 'Domain' or 'trust domain' can coincide with a single jurisdiction or can unite several jurisdictions

-- Trust Service Providers shall should undergo accreditation with the ICCCTI-CC.
-The requirements for accreditation of the providers of the trust services, as well as the requirements to their activity are should be regulated by the Compliance criteria issued by the ICCCTI-CC and possible national supplements issued by the respective National CTI regulator. - In the ICCCTI-CC, the users of electronic services can could be be both individuals and legal entities.

-The users select the necessary level of qualification of a trust service at their discretion or in an agreement. - The services are couldshould be provided by the respective suppliers the trust service providers.

-The trust service providers are couldshould be integrated by the CTI. - The trust services as the CTI elements can-could have different variants of realization depending on the level of trust between domains (jurisdictions).
-For example, with conditionally 'high' or 'medium' level of mutual trust between the CTI members, it is efficient to use centralized International trust services applied according to the standards agreed upon.
-In case of conditionally 'low' level of trust, the trust services are built according to the decentralized principle national trust services in each single jurisdiction.

-271 Technological level

-- There can be a great number of technological options for trust services' realization.
-The main requirement to the CTI elements is interoperability.
-Regulation at this level is carried out with application of different standards and instructions set forth by the ICCCTI-CC documents. - We-This white paper recommends a tight cooperation with major organizations in the area of technical standardization such as ISO, ETSI, W3C, CEN and others in order to harmonize the effort of this Rrecommendation paper concerning the necessary coordination on the technological level, see Part two, chap.
-VI. - 4V.
-Trust infrastructures services technical interoperability ensuring approaches - To work out trust services types it is proposed to consider base document's attributes that are usually necessary to provide document's legal function fulfillment.
+- inter alia, the legal basis of the cooperation between the communicating domains and the levels of - 211 qualification of the identification schemes used inside the interacting domains, as well. - 212 In order to become a National Trust Service Provider, a supplier of the respective services should - 213 undergo accreditation with the National CTI regulator of the same jurisdiction.
+International Trust - 214 Service Providers should undergo accreditation with the CTI-CC.
+The requirements for accreditation - of the providers of the trust services, as well as the requirements to their activity should be regulated - by the Compliance criteria issued by the CTI-CC and possible national supplements issued by the - respective National CTI regulator. - 218 In the CTI-CC, the users of electronic services could be both individuals and legal entities.
+The users - select the necessary level of qualification of a trust service at their discretion or in an agreement. - The services should be provided by the respective suppliers the trust service providers.
+The trust - service providers should be integrated by the CTI. - The trust services as the CTI elements could have different variants of realization depending on the - 223 level of trust between domains (jurisdictions).
+For example, with conditionally 'high' or 'medium' - level of mutual trust between the CTI members, it is efficient to use centralized International trust - services applied according to the standards agreed upon.
+In case of conditionally 'low' level of trust, - 226 the trust services are built according to the decentralized principle national trust services in each - 227 single jurisdiction. - 228 Technological level - There can be a great number of technological options for trust services' realization.
+The main - requirement to the CTI elements is interoperability.
+Regulation at this level is carried out with - application of different standards and instructions set forth by the CTI-CC documents. - 232 This white paper recommends a tight cooperation with major organizations in the area of technical - 233 standardization such as ISO, ETSI, W3C, CEN and others in order to harmonize the effort of this paper - concerning the necessary coordination on the technological level. - 235 V. Trust infrastructures services technical interoperability ensuring approaches - To work out trust services types it is proposed to consider base document's attributes that are usually necessary to provide document's legal function fulfillment.